-The main power switch is on the bulkhead behind the upper door (see Figure 2-1).
+The main power switch is on the bulkhead behind the upper door.
 An actuator for the main power switch is on the outside of the front door, at the lower left corner.
 The actuator functions only when the door is fully closed.